Juliette17/FifaPlayersClassification/README.md

 # FifaPlayersClassification
-Fifa 2019 players - classification of effectiveness.
+Fifa 2019 players - classification of effectiveness using statistics and Machine Learning techniques.